Daily spend limit account

 const accountArtifact = await hre.artifacts.readArtifact("Account");

-// L1 timestamp tends to be undefined in the latest blocks.
-So should find the latest L1 Batch first.
+// L1 timestamp tends to be undefined in latest blocks.
+So it should find the latest L1 Batch first.

 let l1BatchRange = await provider.getL1BatchBlockRange(await provider.getL1BatchNumber());